Do you want a cookie?

 Rocket can be harvested several times like lettuce.

 As there are so many different varieties and types of lettuce, they also have different sowing periods.
-Find out more about sowing lettuce, sowing (times) and transplanting lettuce in this article.
+Find out more about sowing Lettuce, sowing (times) and transplanting lettuce in this article.

 If you have pre-grown your lettuce plants, you can plant out most varieties after the Ice Saints.
 When planting out, you should plant lettuce seedlings slightly raised.
 This way, the heart sits above the soil and is protected from rotting.

-Planting lettuce in a raised bed
+Planting Lettuce in a Raised Bed

 Lettuce can also be grown in raised beds.
 If you want to start the gardening season particularly early, you can plant pre-grown lettuce seedlings in your raised bed from mid-February with a cold frame.
 Without an attachment, you can start planting lettuce in mid-March.

 A lot of nitrate is released in the raised bed in the first year, so you should avoid lettuce here as it stores nitrate and collects it in the leaves.
 Excessive amounts of nitrate can be harmful to us humans.
 Therefore, you do not normally need to fertilize lettuce that you can plant in raised beds from the second year onwards.
 As raised beds usually dry out more quickly than normal beds, you should make sure to water the lettuce regularly.
+You Find a Planting Plan For a Year in a Raised Bed Here.

 Raised beds with mixed crops